 NLCS welcomes the opportunity to work within the criteria of The Disability Discrimination Act and endeavours to ensure that, wherever possible, disabled people should have the same opportunities as non-disabled people in their access to education.
 The Disability Discrimination Act 1995 covers every aspect of education.
-The duties make it unlawful to discriminate, without justification, against disabled children and prospective children, in all aspects of school life.
+The duties make it unlawful to discriminate, without justification, against disabled children and children and prospective children and children, in all aspects of school life.
 The principle behind this legislation is that, wherever possible, disabled people should have the same opportunities as non-disabled people in their access to education.